Siilikuin/minimum-viable-hugo/README.md

 hugo new theme minimum-viable-hugo echo "theme = 'minimum-viable-hugo'" >> hugo.toml

+# If you're on Hugo v0.118.0 or later, you can skip the next two gotchas.
+# But they won't break anything, and may even teach you something.

 # GOTCHA #1: Your root page is called _index.md.
 hugo new _index.md
 echo "Lorem ipsum dolor sit amet" >> content/_index.md